jebarb/security/homework1/readme.txt

 start guide [1].
 After reading up on calling conventions, registers, syntax, etc., I started on the first task, using the wikipedia page on CPUID [2] as a reference.
 The first two tasks went smoothly, but I had difficulty with the third task.
-I wasn't able to XOR with keys larger than 127, but it turns out the issue was a bug in the tast code.
-The key was being cast to a char when it should have been cast to an unsigned char.
+I wasn't able to XOR with keys larger than 127, which Jan and I decided was a bug in the test code where the key was being cast to a char when it should have been cast to an unsigned char, but I then realized my assembly function was skipping by 4 bytes each loop iteration instead of by 1.
+I was able to change the (unsigned char) back to a (char) and the function then worked as expected.
+I did notice that the xor_key wasn't being checked after being input by the user but was being checked when in argv, so I added a check for the former.

-The final task ended up being easier than the third for me.
-I just looked up documentation for dirent.h and everything went smoothly from there forward.
+The final task ended up being easier than the third for me as I'm fairly comfortable with C. I just looked up documentation for dirent.h and everything went smoothly from there forward.

 Forensics: